tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Sep 26 2007

-Caren Kuvalis (a 79-year-old White poor high school dropout) entered a church, ready to deliver a speech to religious people.
+Caren Kuvalis (a 79-year-old white poor high school dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Caren Kuvalis had never preached her views to theists before, and freaked out.
 Caren Kuvalis thought about praying to the Collective Consciousness, but decided that she she can handle this situation on her own and id not need to pray just yet.
 As Caren Kuvalis entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Caren Kuvalis used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Caren Kuvalis argued that the Collective Consciousness was a personal, physical being that humans can relate to and communicate with.